-All cognitive biases affect reputational information.
+All cognitive biases affect reputation.
 Cognitive biases are part of how we think.
 They “shape our world,” in the words of Peter Diamandis.
 Thus, nothing in the realm of our awareness is immune from their impact.

 As mentioned above, this is not the place for an exhaustive list of cognitive biases.
 There are a lot of them.

-You may be familiar with such biases as “bandwagon effect,” acting in a certain way just because a lot of other people are.
-It’s possible that you’ve also heard of the “hindsight bias,” in which we think, after an event has transpired, “Yeah, I knew it all along.”
-(No. No you didn’t.)
+You may be familiar with such biases as the “bandwagon effect,” acting in a certain way just because a lot of other people are.
+It’s possible that you’ve also heard of the “hindsight bias,” in which we think after an event has transpired, “Yeah, I knew it all along.”
+(No. No, you didn’t.)
 Stereotyping is a widespread and socially destructive bias that distorts or generalizes our views of people.

 Biases affect our world.
-And, more to the point of this article, dramatically affect the way reputational information is perceived.
+And, more to the point of this article, dramatically affect the way reputation information is perceived.

 What is one of the most important cognitive biases to be aware of?

-From the dozens of cognitive bias, there is one bias to be aware of as it pertains to reputational information: confirmation bias.
+From the dozens of cognitive biases, there is one bias to be aware of as it pertains to reputation information: confirmation bias.

-As we’ve written before, “Confirmation bias is our tendency to find, favor, and remember information that already confirms our existing beliefs.
+As we’ve written, “Confirmation bias is our tendency to find, favor, and remember information that already confirms our beliefs.
 In turn, it causes us to pay considerably less attention to that information that does not support what we already think that we know.”
 Here is a synopsis of confirmation bias according to psychologist Shahram Heshmat: